 High resolution images are US$230, sent by e-mail.

-A3-sized posters as described below are US$23, and this is now the one-off price for any image on this web site.
-Enquire first.
+A3-sized posters as described below are US$23, and this has been discontinued

 Discounts for multiple images will be considered.
 Should you have problems with the above pricing, please let us know.